 DETACHED AND TORN RETINA

 The retina is the nerve layer at the back of the eye that senses light and sends images to the brain.
 If you have diabetes mellitus, your body does not use and store sugar properly.
 High blood-sugar levels can damage blood vessels in the retina.
 Through a dilated examination, your ophthalmologist can diagnose any diabetic retinopathy and determine if further testing or treatment is needed.
 Maintaining normal blood sugar levels is key to preventing further damage to your retina.
-More complex cases may require a consultation with Dr. Kent Crews, our board certified, fellowship trained retina specialist.
+We offer state-of-the-art treatments including Lucentis, Eylea, Avastin, and micropulse non-damaging laser for treating diabetic macular edema.
+More complex cases may require a consultation with our fellowship trained retina specialists.
+If you would like to schedule a retina consultation call 970.221.2222 today.

 RETINAL DETACHMENT FAQ